California governor calls Native American treatment genocide

 “Genocide.
 No other way to describe it, and that’s the way it needs to be described in the history books,” Newsom said.

-James said he hopes the governor maintains a close relationship with tribes on a range of issues, including the protection of natural resources and prevention of wildfires.
+James said that he hopes the governor maintains a close relationship with tribes, adding: “Actions speak louder than words.”

 Newsom is not the first to apologize for the treatment of Native Americans.

-Congress tucked an apology in a 2009 military spending bill, acknowledging “years of official depredations, ill-conceived policies, and the breaking of covenants by the federal government regarding Indian tribes.”
+Congress tucked an apology into a 2009 military spending bill, acknowledging “years of official depredations, ill-conceived policies, and the breaking of covenants by the federal government regarding Indian tribes.”

 Last year, then-Alaska Gov. Bill Walker issued an apology to the state’s indigenous people, listing a series of wrongs.